Core Power vs Muscle Milk: Nutrition, Cost, & Taste Compared

 The main difference between Core Power & Muscle Milk’s regular formulas and these Elite & Pro Series formulas is the additional protein that’s been added.

-Both Core Power Elite & Muscle Milk Pro Series have 60% more protein than their regular formulas, Performance & Genuine, respectively.
+Both Core Power Elite & Muscle Milk Pro Series have 60% more protein than their regular formulas, Core Power Performance & Muscle Milk Genuine, respectively.

 Buyer satisfaction ratings